maryam-ebrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task 12: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

 task 13: creates a directory called my_dir with permissions 751 in the working directory

+task 14:  changes the group owner to school for the file hello